radical-cybertools/radical.saga/docs/source/library/job/index.rst

 states a job can be in.
 The constants can be used to check / compare the state of a job.
 For example::

-  if job.state == saga.job.Pending:
+  if job.state == radical.saga.job.Pending:
       # do_something
-  elif job.state == saga.job.Running:
+  elif job.state == radical.saga.job.Running:
       # do_something else

 The constants also define the string representation of a state::